JakeVigeant12/Cell-Society/doc/DESIGN.md

  * Team Member #3: Luyao Wang

  * Team Member #4: Vaishvi Patel

  * Team Member #5: Jake Vigeant

 ## Design goals

 #### What Features are Easy to Add
-* The general layout of the GUI should be a good first step to implement.
-Aside from compartmentalizing into classes for each GUI component, its design is straightforward, and starting here will allow us to instantly test backend features as they are implemented.
-* The file parsing for this project seems straightforward if prop conventions are used in the sim files.

 ## High-level Design